tarantool/doc/doc/release/new-policy.rst

 Support
 ~~~~~~~

-The stage starts when a first release is published.
+The stage starts when the first release is published.
 The release series now is an object of only backward compatible changes.

 At this stage, all known security problems and all found
 degradations since the previous series are fixed.

-A series receives degradation fixes and other bugfixes during the support stage
+The series receives degradation fixes and other bugfixes during the support stage
 and until the series transitions into the end of life (EOL) stage.

 The decision of whether to fix a particular problem in a particular release series
-depends on the impact of the problem, risks around backward compatibility and the
+depends on the impact of the problem, risks around backward compatibility, and the
 complexity of backporting a fix.

-A release series might receive new features at this stage,
+The release series might receive new features at this stage,
 but only in a backward compatible manner.
-A release candidate might be published for a new functionality before a release.
+A release candidate might be published if new functionality is introduced before the release version.

 During the support period a release series receives new versions of supported Linux
 distributives to build infrastructure.